UniMath/agda-unimath/src/foundation/iterated-cartesian-product-types.lagda.md

 ## Idea

-In these file, we give three definitions of the iterated cartesian product `A₁ × ... × Aₙ` of `n` types `A₁ , ... , Aₙ`.
-Two uses a family of types over `Fin n`: the first use recursion over `Fin n` and the second is just `Π (Fin n) A`.
-The last one use lists.
+In this file, we give three definitions of the iterated cartesian product `A₁ × ... × Aₙ` of `n` types `A₁ , ... , Aₙ`.
+Two use a family of types over `Fin n`: the first uses recursion over `Fin n` and the second is just `Π (Fin n) A`.
+The last one uses lists.
 We also show that the first two definitions are equivalent.

 ## Definitions